leondutoit/pg-need-to-know/docs/3-auth-requirements.md

 ## Own implementation

-If, you wanted to implement your own token generation endpoint, you must therefore conform to the above requirements.
+If you wanted to implement your own token generation endpoint, you must therefore conform to the above requirements.
 And if you wanted to implement your own REST API, consuming `pg-need-to-know`'s SQL API, then you need to also perform DB connection and SQL queries in a similar way to `postgrest`.